The Village at Lincoln Station Revitalization Project

-The South Lincoln Planning Implementation Committee (SLPIC) is a Planning Board subcommittee and focuses on project specific planning projects in and around South Lincoln/Lincoln Station.
-SLPIC will implement and manage projects in and around Lincoln Station and South Lincoln and report to the planning board with updates.
+The South Lincoln Planning Implementation Committee (SLPIC) is a Planning Board subcommittee focuses on project specific planning projects in and around Lincoln Station.

 The Town of Lincoln's Comprehensive Long Range Plan was accepted at the 2009 Town Meeting.
 A key issue identified in the plan was the economic sustainability of Lincoln's small commercial area, Lincoln Station.
 In 2010 a Planning Board subcommittee was formed to study and make recommendations for Lincoln Station.
 The study was completed in 2014 and documents the advantages & challenges for Lincoln Station, supported by background information including demographics, infrastructure, & site constraints.